antarctica/bas-style-kit-docs/CHANAGELOG.md

 ### Added

+* Year to copyright statement in site footer
 * New project! - initial version based on 0.1.0 of the Base flavour of the BAS Base Project - Pristine